1. The Current AI Landscape

 5.2 Potential Risks and Challenges

-• Competition: AWS, Google Cloud, and niche players like Databricks.
+- Competition: AWS, Google Cloud, niche players (Databricks, Mistral AI).

 5.3 Mitigation Strategies